Hyperfocus: The ADHD Phenomenon of Intense Fixation

-For children, the object of “hyperfocus” might be playing a video game or watching TV.
-For adults, it might be shopping or surfing the Internet.
+For children, the object of hyperfocus might be playing a video game or watching TV.
+Adults might hyperfocus on social media or shopping.
 But whatever holds the attention, the result is the same: Unless something or someone interrupts, hours drift by as important tasks and relationships fall by the wayside.

 Like distractibility, hyperfocus is thought to result from abnormally low levels of dopamine, a neurotransmitter that is particularly active in the brain’s frontal lobes.
 This dopamine deficiency makes it hard to “shift gears” to take up boring-but-necessary tasks.

-“Children and adults with ADHD have difficulty shifting attention from one thing to another,” says Russell Barkley, Ph.D., a research professor of psychiatry at SUNY Upstate Medical University in Syracuse, New York.
+“Children and adults with ADHD have difficulty shifting attention from one thing to another,” says ADHD expert Russell Barkley, Ph.D.
 “If they’re doing something they enjoy or find psychologically rewarding, they’ll tend to persist in this behavior after others would normally move on to other things.
 The brains of people with ADHD are drawn to activities that give instant feedback.”